cs125-illinois/fuzzyjava/README.md

 ### If-Elif-Else Statement

-If an if-else statement has one or more else if statement, things get a little fuzzier...
+If an if-else statement has one or more else if statement, there are multiple ways to fuzz it.

 Original
 ```